jamevor/a3-jamevor/README.md

 Technologies Used:
 Three.js-Justin This library was used to develop visualizations of customers orders where the suer can choose different menu items and add toppings onto their order.
-The color of the visulization changes with the condiment javascript-Tyrone JS was used to implment the backend of server compentns, access the database, and the button functinality on the homepage
+The color of the visulization changes with the condiment javascript-Tyrone JS was used to implment the backend of server componets, access the database, and the button functinality on the homepage
-Jquerry/DataTables-Justin
-Bootstrap-Justin
-lowDB-Tyrone
+Jquerry/DataTables-Justin Datatables was used to visaualize the information put in the database Bootstrap-Justin lowDB-Tyrone
 TextMagic Rest Client-This module allows you to send and recieve sms messages from the server.
 It requires an account to be created on their website and only gives you